 Summary

-In all fairness, the question “Do chickens pee?” is a famous question for people all around.
+To be fair, many people commonly ask the question, “Do chickens pee?
 Having not seen chickens “pee” the way other creatures do is a mystery.
 Once you start to discover it, it becomes even more enjoyable.
 It gives you more information about your flock, and so you get to know them better.